bowdoin-csci2200-f21/bowdoin-csci2200-f21.github.io/schedule.md

 __Objectives:__ By the end of this  week you should be able to:
-* By the end of this module, you should be able to:
 * Understand the relevance of analysis in practice, as well as its assumptions and limitations
 * Understand the definitions of O(), Ω(), Θ()
 * Understand the rate of growth of common functions